Moving company estimate template: Ultimate guide for businesses

 What to do when movers charge more than estimated

 If movers charge more than the initial estimate, customers must pay the remaining balance before any furniture can be released.
-However, there is an upper limit to how much more a moving company can ask for, which is 110% of the original estimate.
+However, our findings show that there is an upper limit to how much more a moving company can ask for, which is 110% of the original estimate.

-Furthermore, most additional charges must be stated before any furniture is loaded onto the vehicle to avoid wasted time, effort, and money.
-Some of the most common reasons a customer may be charged more than expected are:
+Furthermore, based on our observations, most additional charges must be stated before any furniture is loaded onto the vehicle to avoid wasted time, effort, and money.
+Through our practical knowledge, some of the most common reasons a customer may be charged more than expected are:

 - Undeclared specialty/fragile items.